 Q: What happens if I want to play a New Rule but there's already a New Rule in the center on the table?
 Does it replace the old New Rule, or do they peacefully co-exist?
 A: It all depends on contradictions.
 There's no limit on the number of New Rules that can be in play at once, as long as they don't interfere with each other.
 If the New Rule you are adding has nothing to do with the existing New Rule, both rules remain.
 However, if both rules are about the same thing, for example how many cards to Draw, then the new card becomes the rule and the old rule is discarded.

 Q: What if a New Rule, such as Play 3, contradicts the Basic Rules?
 A: The New Rule still supersedes the Basic Rules, but the Basic Rules card does not get discarded.
 To help to avoid confusion, the New Rule can be placed to cover-up the portion of Basic Rules it replaces, as shown.

-Q: What if the Rules require me to Play 4 but I only have 2 cards?
 A: Play as many as you can.
 Your turn ends when you have no cards left in your hand, even if you are supposed to play more.